In asset pricing, there are two main approaches: equilibrium models and arbitrage pricing models.

 where $E(R_i)$ is the expected return of asset $i$, $R_f$ is the risk-free rate, $\beta_i$ is the sensitivity of the asset’s return to the market return, and $E(R_m)$ is the expected return of the market.

-Short Intro to Factor Models
+Short Introduction to Factor Models

 \[E(R_i) = \alpha + \beta_1 F_1 + \beta_2 F_2 + ... + \beta_n F_n\]